Current Graduate Students

 Classical Archaeology and Art

-Olivia Graves is a PhD student in the Classical Archaeology track.
-Before starting at Cornell in Fall 2020, Olivia completed a B.A. in English and Classics from UC Berkeley (magna cum laude, Phi Beta Kappa), an MPhil in Archaeology from the University of Oxford (Distinction), and a Post-Baccalaureate Certificate in Classics from UCLA.
-Her research interests primarily concern the socio-economic lives of non-elite peoples in the Roman world.
-She has participated in archaeological fieldwork at the Bronze Age cemetery of Aidonia in Greece with UC Berkeley (2015; 2017), the Roman small town of Dorchester-on-Thames in the UK with the University of Oxford (2016; 2018), and most recently the rural minor center of Marzuolo in Roman Tuscany with Cornell (2022).
+Olivia Graves is a PhD candidate concentrating on the archaeology of the Roman economy.
+Before starting at Cornell in Fall 2020, Olivia earned a B.A. in English and Classics from UC Berkeley, an MPhil in Archaeology from the University of Oxford, and a Post-Baccalaureate Certificate in Classics from UCLA.
+Olivia’s research mobilizes archaeological coin finds towards questions pertaining to the socioeconomic and monetary history of the Roman world.
+Her dissertation examines coin finds recovered from archaeological sites in Roman Italy to explore the relationship(s) between political and economic change on the macro-scale and changing patterns of coin use on the micro-scale.
+Olivia has conducted archaeological fieldwork at the Mycenaean cemetery of Aidonia in Greece, the Roman small town of Dorchester-on-Thames in the UK, and most recently the Roman rural minor center of Marzuolo in Tuscany.
+In Spring 2023, she also curated coins for the exhibition, “Wonder and Wakefulness: The Nature of Pliny the Elder,” held at the Herbert F. Johnson Museum of Art.

 Isaac Hoffman